 Cardio is short for cardiovascular, which is heart-related, so clearly there’s some benefit in doing it, says trainer Joel Freeman.
 Cardio exercises help with your heart’s overall performance and efficiency, he says.
 They also help you increase your lung capacity and burn calories, which assists with weight loss.
 All of this can help prevent heart attacks, high blood pressure, diabetes, and high cholesterol.

 The benefit of cardio is that it helps to improve our body’s ability to use oxygen when we’re performing physical activities, says trainer Ben Lauder-Dykes.
-“Our heart is a muscle and it will adapt/improve its ability to pump more oxygenated blood around our bodies with each beat, which is why we see a reduction in resting heart rate and blood pressure in those individuals with higher aerobic fitness & VO2 max, with VO2 max being a marker that is closely linked to overall health,” he says.
+“Our heart is a muscle and it will adapt/improve its ability to pump more oxygenated blood around our bodies with each beat, which is why we see a reduction in resting heart rate and blood pressure in those individuals with higher aerobic fitness and VO2 max, with VO2 max being a marker that is closely linked to overall health,” he says.
+(VO2 max is is the highest rate of oxygen consumption attainable during maximal exercise).
 Additionally, the more efficient our body is at transporting oxygen around, the better we’ll be at sustaining and recovering from physical activity.

 What Does Lifting Weights Do for Your Body?